-Bivalves sense gravity using microscopic sensors (see diagram right).
+Bivalves sense gravity using microscopic sensors (see diagram below).
 A hollow chamber is lined with nerve cells bearing sensory hairs.
-These can detect when a mineral weight (statocyst, see above) is touching them, and so give information about the animal's orientation.
+These can detect when a mineral weight (statocyst, see below) is touching them, and so give information about the animal's orientation.

-Locomotion is achieved by extending the foot (see left), which
+Locomotion is achieved by extending the foot (see below), which

-then swells as blood is pumped into it and acts as an anchor in the sediment, the foot muscle is then shortened as the animal pulls itself towards it (see Yoldia limatula on the left).
+then swells as blood is pumped into it and acts as an anchor in the sediment, the foot muscle is then shortened as the animal pulls itself towards it (see Yoldia limatula below).
 Some can

 swim by clapping their valves together.